The Teaching Staff

 Alan's involvement in Scottish Country Dancing goes back to the late 1970's and he's been a Mountain View class teacher since 1987.
 Scottish country dance first caught his interest in college; but the seeds were planted much earlier.
 When he was a youngster, his parents were Scottish country dancers and often took him to bagpipe concerts and Highland Games.
 (Perhaps the Scottish music, imprinted at so early an age, stimulated the MacNeil and MacGregor genes in his heritage?)

-Alan has also taught the San Jose and Stanford classes and he's a frequent guest instructor with other Bay Area groups.
-His experience includes teaching Scottish country dance at workshops across the Western US and Canada.
+Alan has also taught the San Jose and Stanford classes and he's an occasional guest instructor with other Bay Area groups, including outreach efforts with the contra dance, international folk dance, and country western dance communities.
+His experience includes teaching Scottish Country Dancing at events across the US and Canada and training prospective teachers.

-Elsewhere in life Alan works as an information developer in the computer networking industry.
-Other interests include foreign languages, literature, travel, and history.
+Elsewhere in life Alan worked for many years as an information developer in the computer industry.
+Current interests include foreign languages, literature, travel, history, and yoga.